Spotted Dick is a steamed suet pudding usually made with

-of the name, which is traditionally served with custard.
+name, which is traditionally served with custard.
+Why it is

-Why it is called Spotted Dick is not exactly
+called Spotted Dick is not exactly clear.
+There

 Another explanation offered for the word "Dick"

-original recipe may have originated in Germany where
+recipe may have originated in Germany where the word Dick

-NHS Trust and the catering staff at Flintshire County
+Trust and the catering staff at Flintshire County Council

-been given permission to reproduce by another of the
+given permission to reproduce by another of the UK recipe

 It is a big site with a wealth of information and recipes.